NOOSPHERE-EXISTS/963/program.md

------BEGIN PGP SIGNED MESSAGE-----
-Hash: SHA256

-# Escrow Allocations for XOO Token Distribution
+# Escrow Allocations for 963 Token Distribution

-The minting wallet 0x0... has locked all liquidity, leaving zero available XOO.
+The minting wallet 0x0... has locked all liquidity, leaving zero available 963.
 90% is in the liquidity pool, while the remaining 10% is held in various escrow wallets.
 The distribution of funds across these wallets is as follows:

 ## 1. Fundraisers, Donations, and Scholarships

-* **Allocation:** 1,000,000 XOO tokens × 20 wallets
+* **Allocation:** 1,000,000 963 tokens × 20 wallets
-* **Total:** 20,000,000 XOO tokens
+* **Total:** 20,000,000 963 tokens
-* **Release Condition:** When XOO reaches at least **$0.50**
+* **Release Condition:** When 963 reaches at least **$0.50**
 * **Distribution:** Gradual release to multiple projects
 * **Eligible Applicants:** Individuals and institutions